danog/MadelineProtoDocs/docs/API_docs/methods/index.md

 * <a href="messages.reportEncryptedSpam.html" name="messages.reportEncryptedSpam">Report a secret chat for spam: messages.reportEncryptedSpam</a>

+* <a href="https://docs.madelineproto.xyz/PHP/danog/MadelineProto/API.html#report-string-message-string-parsemode-void" name="report">Report an error to the previously set peer: report</a>

 * <a href="channels.reportSpam.html" name="channels.reportSpam">Reports some messages from a user in a supergroup as spam; requires administrator rights in the supergroup: channels.reportSpam</a>

 * <a href="messages.getEmojiGroups.html" name="messages.getEmojiGroups">Represents a list of emoji categories, to be used when selecting custom emojis: messages.getEmojiGroups</a>